Product May Have Been Discontinued

-Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a wet dog food containing an abundance of meat.
+Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a moisture-rich dog food containing an abundance of meat.

-Crave is a meat-based wet dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Crave is a grain-free wet dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Crave Dog Food